rasmus-kirk/halo-accumulation/report/report.md

 # Introduction

-Halo2 is a powerful, and very recent, proof system that allows for recursive proofs.
-One of the main applications of recursive proofs is Incrementally Verifiable Computation, used for example by the Mina blockchain to acheive a succinct blockchain.
-Halo2 can be broken down into the following main
+Incrementally Verifiable Computation (IVC) has seen increased practical usage, notably by the Mina[@mina] blockchain to achieve a succinct blockchain.
+This is enabled by increasingly efficient recursive proof systems, one of the most used in practice is based on [@halo], which includes Halo2 by the Electric Coin Company (to be used in Zcash) and Kimchi developed and used by Mina.
+Both can be broken down into the following main components:
-components:

-- **Plonk**: A general-purpose, potentially zero-knowledge, proof scheme.
+- **Plonk**: A general-purpose, potentially zero-knowledge, SNARK.
 - **$\PCDL$**: A Polynomial Commitment Scheme in the Discrete Log setting.
 - **$\ASDL$**: An Accumulation Scheme in the Discrete Log setting.
-- **Pasta**: A Cycle of Elliptic Curves, namely **Pa**llas and Ve**sta**.
+- **Pasta**: A cycle of elliptic curves, Pallas and Vesta, collectively known as Pasta.

 This project is focused on the components of $\PCDL$ and $\ASDL$ from the 2020 paper _"Proof-Carrying Data from Accumulation Schemes"_[@pcd].
-The project covers both the theoretical aspects of the scheme described in this document along with a rust implementation, both of which can be found in the project's repository[@repo].
+The project explores the theoretical aspects of the scheme described in the paper document with a corresponding Rust implementation.
+Both the report and the implementation can be found in the project's repository[@repo].

 ## Prerequisites

-Basic knowledge on elliptic curves, groups, interactive arguments are assumed in the following text along with familiarity with SNARKs.
-The polynomial commitment scheme also has a heavy reliance on the Inner Product Proof from the Bulletproofs protocol, see the following resources on bulletproofs if needed:
+Basic knowledge of elliptic curves, groups, interactive arguments is assumed, along with familiarity with SNARKs, in the following text.
+The polynomial commitment scheme heavily relies on the Inner Product Proof from the Bulletproofs protocol.
+If needed, refer to the following resources:

 - Section 3 in the original Bulletproofs[@bulletproofs] paper
 - From Zero (Knowledge) to Bulletproofs writeup[@from0k2bp]